Accelerated creation of NOON states with ultracold atoms via counterdiabatic driving

-The adiabatic theorem \cite{Born} establishes that the evolution of a system's state, when perturbed slowly, will follow the evolution of the eigenvectors of the Hamiltonian matrix representing that system.
-However, the guiding of energies will result in an avoided crossing at the degeneracy point (see inset Fig.~\ref{fig1}), where the probability of a diabatic transition is high \cite{Landau,Zener,Stuck,Majorana,Berry1987,Unanyan1997,Fleischhauer1999,Lim1991}.
-Around this point, it is necessary for the system to evolve slowly, but away from it, the speed can be adjusted.
+The adiabatic theorem \cite{Born} establishes that the system's state vector, when being prepared in an eigenstate of the system's Hamiltonian, will, upon sufficiently slow parameter variation, follow the parametric evolution of that eigenstate.
+However, this evolution will, at some point, encounter an avoided level crossing (see inset Fig.~\ref{fig1}) where the probability of a diabatic transition is high \cite{Landau,Zener,Stuck,Majorana,Berry1987,Unanyan1997,Fleischhauer1999,Lim1991}.
+Around this avoided crossing, it is necessary for the tuning parameter $\varepsilon$ to vary slowly, whereas away from it the parameter variation speed can be large.

-An initial optimization idea for the driving is to define an optimal time dependance of the parameter $\varepsilon(t)$, which can be determined using the geodesics of the parameter space.
-In order to determine the optimal path to follow, we use differential geometry to characterize the distance between two infinitesimally separated states in Hilbert space \cite{Provost}.
-For our reduced model, only one parameter has to be optimized.
-To achieve this, we require that $\varepsilon(t)$ satisfies the geodesic equation $g^{(m)}\dot{\varepsilon}(t)^{2}=\text{const.}$ \cite{demiplak, demirplak2, Class, geodesic,Kolodrubetz2017}, where $g^{(m)}$ is the only component of the quantum metric tensor
+An optimal time dependence of $\varepsilon(t)$ can be determined using the geodesics of the parameter space.
+To this end, we employ differential geometry to find the path towards the target state maximizing the local fidelity \cite{Provost, geodesic}.
+To achieve this for the $n^{\text{th}}$ excited state of the system, we require that $\varepsilon(t)$ satisfies the geodesic equation $g^{(n)}\dot{\varepsilon}(t)^{2}=\text{const.}$ \cite{demiplak, demirplak2, Class, geodesic,Kolodrubetz2017}, where

-with $\ket{n}$ and $\ket{m}$ the instantaneous eigenstates of the Hamiltonian $H(t)$ associated with eigenvalues $E_{n}$ and $E_{m}$, respectively.
-Solving this equation provides a constraint on the driving parameter, allowing us to derive the optimal driving function for the reduced Hamiltonian (\ref{Hred}):
+is the associated (single-component) metric tensor defined in terms of the instantaneous eigenstates $\vert m\rangle$ of the Hamiltonian matrix $H(t)$ and their associated eigenvalues $E_{m}$.
+Solving this equation provides a constraint on the driving parameter, allowing us to derive the optimal driving function :

-This function will optimally drive the system along a path that minimizes local infidelity and unwanted transitions.